avedor/website/README.md

 For the course, it has been built, registered to a local registry and deployed to a local machine in my home network.

+[A video describing the project](https://youtu.be/dWMxQ5brlRw) can be found on YouTube.

 ## Database